0TedKaczynski0/0TedKaczynski0/README.md

 <p>
   Hi 👋, I'm Jimmy!
 A passionate Programing student from Brazil.

-  - 🌱 I’m currently studying Python, CSS and HTML at SENAI/>
+  - 🌱 I’m currently studying Python, CSS and HTML at SENAI

   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with AI and Machine Learning.
 </p>